Time needed: 2 minutes.

 Deploying DMARC can be a difficult process.
 DMARC Analyzer provides a SaaS solution which empowers organisations to easily manage complex DMARC deployment.
 In this article you will learn how to deploy DMARC in 5 easy steps.

-3. Generate a DMARC record
+- Generate a DMARC record

-4. Implement your generated DMARC record into your DNS
+- Publish the generated DMARC record into your DNS

-5. Analyze your data
+- Analyze your DMARC data